spectreconsole/spectre.console/docs/input/widgets/rows.md

 Title: Rows
 Order: 20
-Description: "Use **Rows** to render widgets in horiztonal rows to the console."
+Description: "Use **Rows** to render widgets in horizontal rows to the console."
 Highlights:
     - Custom colors
     - Labels